micmejia/bible-dump/NKJV/3 John/3 John 1.md

 because they went forth for His name's sake, taking nothing from the Gentiles.

 ###### 8
-We therefore ought to receive[^c] such, that we may become fellow workers for the truth. ## Diotrephes and Demetrius
+We therefore ought to receive such, that we may become fellow workers for the truth. ## Diotrephes and Demetrius

 ###### 9
 I wrote to the church, but Diotrephes, who loves to have the preeminence among them, does not receive us.

 ###### 10
-Therefore, if I come, I will call to mind his deeds which he does, prating[^d] against us with malicious words.
+Therefore, if I come, I will call to mind his deeds which he does, prating against us with malicious words.
 And not content with that, he himself does not receive the brethren, and forbids those who wish to, putting _them_ out of the church.

 ###### 11
 Beloved, do not imitate what is evil, but what is good.
-He who does good is of God, [^e]but he who does evil has not seen God.
+He who does good is of God, but he who does evil has not seen God.

 ###### 12
 Demetrius has a _good_ testimony from all, and from the truth itself.
-And we also [^f]bear witness, and you know that our testimony is true. ## Farewell Greeting
+And we also bear witness, and you know that our testimony is true. ## Farewell Greeting

 ###### 13
 I had many things to write, but I do not wish to write to you with pen and ink;